Why Paid Ad Scams Flourish in the Social Media Age

 Considering the prevalence of online scams through ads these days, it makes one wish you could reverse time to the days when adults were not glued to their phones and businesses stuck to billboards and televised advertisements.

-Pay-per-click ad fraud happens when faulty ads impersonate genuine brands or authorized brand sellers, lure innocent customers to click the ads, and interact with the landing page or social account.
+Pay-per-click (PPC) ad fraud happens when faulty ads impersonate genuine brands or authorized brand sellers, lure innocent customers into clicking the ads, and interact with the landing page or social account.

 What are Typical Scams?

 It’s no news that ad scams take different forms.
 Scammers are always quick to come up with new methods of carrying out their fraudulent schemes.
 Once a scheme starts to fail, probably because law enforcement agencies have caught on and implemented safety measures against it, without wasting much time, scammers would invent another scheme.
 In short, the game between law enforcement agencies and ad scammers is no different from whack-a-mole.

 One of the ways ad scammers defraud brands is through PPC ads using a brand’s name or slogan.
 To draw victims, scammers place ads at the top of Google search results.
 These ads look similar to that of brands, wallets, and platforms.
 However, they contain a link to an already prepared website.
 This website is designed to look like the brand’s site.
 Once the web user lands on the first page, they begin to trick him into revealing details.
 Web users fall victim to this scheme believing the ad and site to be that of the actual brand.